American Post-Ops Academy : Policies

 – From Day 1 to Day 10: Students are eligible for a full refund, amounting to 100% of the tuition fees paid.
 This period allows students to reassess their commitments and make a decision without financial penalty.

-– From Day 11 to Day 15: If a student decides to withdraw within this timeframe, they will receive a 50% refund of the tuition fees.
-This reflects a balance between accommodating unforeseen changes and the administrative costs incurred by late withdrawals.
+– From Day 11 to Day 15: If a student decides to withdraw within this timeframe, they will receive a 50% refund of the tuition fee.

-– From Day 16 to Day 30: A refund of 30% of the tuition fees will be issued.
-This reduced percentage accounts for the greater administrative burden and the potential disruption in course planning.
+– From Day 16 to Day 30: A refund of 30% of the tuition fee will be issued.

-– After 30 Days: Withdrawals made beyond 30 days from registration are eligible for a 20% refund.
-This minimal refund is due to the significantly advanced resources allocated to the expected participation of the student.
+– After 30 Days: Withdraw made beyond 30 days from registration are eligible for a 20% refund.

 Transfers